monroeclinton/kfs/README.md

 ### High Availability

-While relational databases like PostgreSQL
+While relational databases like PostgreSQL do have [high availability](https://www.postgresql.org/docs/current/high-availability.html) modes, they tend to require more configuration and setup steps than an etcd cluster.
+Some of these tools such as [stolon](https://github.com/sorintlab/stolon) or [Patroni](https://github.com/patroni/patroni) use etcd to handle cluster state.

 ### Watching Keys